Gravy Train (band): Early years

-The Vertigo record contract
+Vertigo record contract

 Gravy Train signed a contract with Vertigo Records, the in-house progressive label run by Philips Records (now Universal Music).
-Jonathan Peel produced Gravy Train's first three albums — Gravy Train, Ballad of a Peaceful Man and Second Birth.
+Jonathan Peel produced Gravy Train's first three albums: Gravy Train, Ballad of a Peaceful Man and Second Birth.
 The first record was preceded by a single, the J.D.
 Hughes/Norman Barratt collaboration "So You’re Free", recorded at Olympic Studios, London and also produced by Jonathan Peel.
 "I wrote the chorus, and Norman wrote the rest," Hughes remembered.

 Citing Vernon Johnson's inestimable "Tapestry of Delights" on the Progressive Rock Archives website, Marcel Coopman described Gravy Train as follows: "Starting like your typical Vertigo act, Gravy Train's first album sounds faintly like early Jethro Tull mainly due to similar flute lines, but without a dominating personality like Ian Anderson.
 Hard-rock riffing is alternated with more quiet and melodic moments and the flute is high in the mix throughout."

 The group next released a single coupling "Alone in Georgia" and "Can Anybody Hear Me?" on Vertigo in the UK and by Phillips in (Germany).
 The second album followed, and Coopman on the Progressive Rock Archives website, in 2000, again cited "Tapestry of Delights" when he observed: "Much better is the surprisingly rare second album for Vertigo, (A Ballad of) A Peaceful Man.
 The solos are tighter and more controlled and the compositions are better.
 It is also less bluesy, very crisply produced and features good multi-part singing, greatly enriching their textures".